RoyalBlueMedia/Scoreboard_Overlay/README.md

 # Scoreboard_Overlay
-A scraper tool which creates a good looking table for stream productions taking Prime League of 99Dmg Divisions as input.
+A scraper tool which creates a good looking table for stream productions taking Prime League or 99Dmg Divisions as input.

 # Usage